Calculating Infinity

 This website was created using Emacs and Vim, Kramdown, Standard Config and various scripts, on a heavily customised version of Linux from Scratch.
 I also use Artix Linux, and previously used Tails.

-This website is hosted on a Network Presence virtual private server (VPS).
+This website is hosted on a Binary Lane virtual private server (VPS).
 If you want a copy of it, with the exception of the older source code, you can download this archive.